Gut microbiota: Composition

-Bacteriome
+Bacteria

 Stomach

 Due to the high acidity of the stomach, most microorganisms cannot survive there.
-The main bacterial inhabitants of the stomach include: Streptococcus, Staphylococcus, Lactobacillus, Peptostreptococcus.
-Helicobacter pylori is a gram-negative spiral bacterium that establishes on gastric mucosa causing chronic gastritis, and peptic ulcer disease, and is a carcinogen for gastric cancer.
+The main bacteria of the gastric microbiota belong to five major phyla: Firmicutes, Bacteroidetes, Actinobacteria, Fusobacteriota, and Proteobacteria.
+The dominant genera are Prevotella, Streptococcus, Veillonella, Rothia, and Haemophilus.
+The interaction between the pre-existing gastric microbiota with the introduction of H. pylori may influence disease progression.
+When there is a presence of H. pylori it becomes the dominant species of the microbiota.

 Intestines

 The small intestine contains a trace amount of microorganisms due to the proximity and influence of the stomach.
 Gram-positive cocci and rod-shaped bacteria are the predominant microorganisms found in the small intestine.
 However, in the distal portion of the small intestine alkaline conditions support gram-negative bacteria of the Enterobacteriaceae.
 The bacterial flora of the small intestine aid in a wide range of intestinal functions.
 The bacterial flora provide regulatory signals that enable the development and utility of the gut.
 Overgrowth of bacteria in the small intestine can lead to intestinal failure.
 In addition the large intestine contains the largest bacterial ecosystem in the human body.
 About 99% of the large intestine and feces flora are made up of obligate anaerobes such as Bacteroides and Bifidobacterium.
 Factors that disrupt the microorganism population of the large intestine include antibiotics, stress, and parasites.

-Bacteria make up most of the flora in the colon and 60% of the dry mass of feces.
+Bacteria make up most of the flora in the colon and account for 60% of fecal nitrogen.
 This fact makes feces an ideal source of gut flora for any tests and experiments by extracting the nucleic acid from fecal specimens, and bacterial 16S rRNA gene sequences are generated with bacterial primers.
 This form of testing is also often preferable to more invasive techniques, such as biopsies.